crelies/Media/README.md

   *Fetch a single album which matches the given filter*

+## Example

+Examples for some use cases can be found [here](https://github.com/crelies/Media-Example)

 ## Contributions

 This a another open source project I created in my free time.
 Even with a full time job and a family I'm highly motivated to create software for the community.
 I trust the community in pushing things forward.
 So feel free to contribute in any way.
 Fix bugs, add more documentation or add a completely new feature.
 Just create a pull request if you are finished and I will take a look at it.
 Be advised that I will give feedback to assure the highest quality possible 🙂